Delicious and easy quinoa buckwheat crackers with pumpkin that are vegan/plant-based, oil-free, sugar-free, flourless and gluten-free.

-Not always oil-free means eat-as-much-as-you-can, as for example nuts and seeds have very high fat content.
+Be aware, that oil-free doesn’t mean eat-as-much-as-you-can!
+For example, nuts and seeds have very high fat content.
 I compiled a short table for you to see how much calories actually come from fat in case of nuts and seeds that we eat every day:

 |Food||% of calories from fat|

 So, despite being whole foods, eating too much of nuts and seeds can affect your weight and health.
-And yet, it is better to use nuts and seeds in recipes instead of oils, beacuse 100% of calories come from fat in case of all extracted oils.
-A person not having weight problems can eat up to 115 grams of nuts a day, whereas those who do, should minimize the daily intake to 25 grams.
+And yet, it is better to use nuts and seeds in recipes instead of oils!
+That’s because 100% of calories come from fat in case of all extracted oils.
+A person with no weight problems can eat up to 115 grams of nuts a day, whereas those who do, should minimize the daily intake to 25 grams.

 In case of my quinoa-buckwheat crackers 18% of calories come from fat, whereas my buckwheat crackers have much higher fat content – 31% of calories.
 That’s because they contain ⅓ cup of sunflower seeds and also olives.

-I try to keep my calories-from-fat percentage around 15.
-Years ago, when I thought I was eating really healthy, as I was eating mostly whole foods and avoided refined sugar, but my menu still contained butter, oils, eggs, meat and fish; my calories-from-fat was about 35% (which of course is considered low compared to SAD).
-I was actually very surprised after analyzing my menu and at that point I saw that something needs to be done.
+I try to keep my calories-from-fat percentage around below 25.
+Years back I thought my menu was really healthy, as I was eating mostly whole foods and avoided refined sugar.
+However, my meals still contained butter, oils, eggs, meat and fish.
+Thus, my calories-from-fat was about 35% (which of course is considered low compared to SAD).
+I was very surprised after analyzing my menu and at that point there was no going back.

 There’s definitely something to think about, isn’t there?